 Certified Targets

-A certified target passes the same pipeline we expect customers to trust:
+A certified target passes the same end-to-end path teams are expected to trust:

 1. Route audit